 Debugger listening <host>:<port>in the Terminal tool window or in the Run tool window that controls the running application.
 The default port is 9229.

-Choose the newly created Attach to Node.js/Chrome configuration in the Select run/debug configuration drop-down list on the toolbar and click next to it.
+Select the newly created Attach to Node.js/Chrome configuration from the Select run/debug configuration list on the toolbar and click next to it.
 The Debug window opens.

 Perform the actions that will trigger the code at the breakpoint.
 Control over the debugging session returns to JetBrains Rider.

 To debug with V8 Debugging Protocol

 Use this protocol to debug applications started with the

 --debug flag.
 This flag is used with Node.js versions earlier than 8.